Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Introduction

-The \irs is strictly linked with the Kummer-étale and Kummer-flat topologies.
 For example, we show that a locally finitely presented morphism of \fs logarithmic schemes is Kummer-flat (respectively Kummer-étale) if and only if the corresponding morphism of \irss is representable, flat and finitely presented (respectively representable and étale) (Theorems \ref{thm:flat<->Kummer-flat} and \ref{thm:etale<->Kummer-etale}).

 We also explain how to recover the Kummer-flat topos of $X$ from $\infroot{X}$.
 We define the small fppf site $\infroot{X}\fppf$ of $\infroot{X}$, whose objects are representable, finitely presented flat maps $\cA \arr \infroot{X}$; substituting flat with étale we obtain the definition of the small étale site $\infroot{X}\et$.
 Sending a Kummer-flat (respectively Kummer-étale) map $Y \arr X$ into the induced morphism $\infroot{Y} \arr \infroot{X}$ defines a morphism of sites $X\kfl \arr\infroot{X}\fppf$ (respectively $X\ket \arr\infroot{X}\et$).
 We are not able to show that these are equivalences; however we show that they induce equivalences of topoi (Theorems \ref{equiv.topoi} and \ref{thm:equivalence-ket}).

-Some of our results suggest a similarity in spirit with Martin Olsson's construction of the stack $\mathcal{L} og_{X}$ parametrizing fine saturated morphisms of logarithmic schemes $T\to X$ \cite{olssonalgstacks}.
-He shows in particular how, by using these stacks, one can reinterpret various notions of logarithmic geometry in more ``absolute'' (i.e. non-logarithmic) terms, and something similar happens, for some particular features and properties, with our infinite root stacks.
-Apart from these superficial analogies, there seem to be no formal relations between the infinite root stack and Olsson's stack, and the results regarding them; moreover, the infinite root stack is reasonably smaller but non-algebraic, and on the contrary Olsson stack is quite large, but it is algebraic (although non-quasi-separated).
-For example if $X=\spec k$ with the trivial logarithmic structure, then $\infroot{X}=\spec k$, whereas $\mathcal{L} og_{X}$ parametrizes \fs logarithmic structures on schemes over $\spec k$.